Award was created in 2008 to recognize individuals or groups for their

 science in environmental policy and decision-making.

-The Capacity-Building Award is sponsored by the SETAC Global Partners, is awarded annually,
+The Capacity-Building Award is sponsored by the SETAC Global Partners, and initiated to

 reflect SETAC’s efforts to enhance the use of science in environmental policy